-- (1) Reventazón Hydroelectric Project - Reventazón Hydroelectric Project is located in the intermediate watershed of Río Reventazón, about 8 km southwest of the city of Siquirres, 38 km downstream of the restitution site of the Powerhouse of Angostura Hydroelectric Plant. - The Project will use the water from Río Reventazón and will become, when built, one of the hydroelectric plants with the highest installed capacity in the country, with a design flow of 240 m3/s and a power output of 305.5 MW.
+- (1) Reventazón Hydroelectric Project - Reventazón Hydroelectric Project is located in the intermediate watershed of Río Reventazón, about 8 km southwest of the city of Siquirres, 38 km downstream of the restitution site of the Powerhouse of Angostura Hydroelectric Plant. - The Project will use the water from Río Reventazón and will become, when built, one of the hydroelectric plants with the highest installed capacity in the country, with a design flow of 240 m3/s and a power output of 305.5 MW, which will benefit about 525 000 households.